 Schools and institutes

-Erasmus University Rotterdam has ten schools in which education and research is being conducted.
+Erasmus University Rotterdam has seven schools, two institutes and a university college in which education and research is being conducted.
 On this page, you can read more about the governance of the schools and institutes, or navigate to the websites of the individual schools and institutes.